dakep/examinr/README.md

     (for users).
   - High-contrast theme and screen-reader friendly output

-## Missing features
+## Features to be added

 The package is still in a development phase and some features are not yet available, most notably the following:

   - No authentication provider is available which requires users to log in on the exam page before accessing the exam.
 This may be useful in situations where RStudio Connect is not available or where users don’t have a user on the RStudio Connect installation
   - Reloading the page clears all input.
   - Only one input per text question.
-Allowing more than one input (e.g., for the lower and upper bounds of confidence intervals) is in the works.
+  - No file upload questions.
   - Rendering of help pages is not very nice.
   - No auto-grading of code exercises.